ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - Frost spoils the smooth flow of air over the wings, thereby decreasing lifting capability.
   The roughness of frost spoils the smooth flow of air over the airfoil causing a slowing of the air.
 This causes early airflow separation resulting in a loss of lift.

+- <span style="color:green"> Upon encountering severe turbulence, which flight condition should the pilot attempt to maintain? </span>
+- Level flight attitude.
+  Maintain a constant attitude, let the aircraft "ride the waves".

+- <span style="color:green"> The presence of ice pellets at the surface is evidence that there </span>
+- is a temperature inversion with freezing rain at a higher altitude.
+Rain falling through colder air may freeze during its descent falling as ice pellets.
+Ice pellets always indicate freezing rain at higher altitudes.

 ### Airport Operations